 Just remember – no matter how tasty the hidden gem you discover is, please indulge responsibly.

 Broken Oak Distilling Co. was started in 2018 by Shawn Herbert and Patrick Chute, locals dedicated to old-school distilling practices.
 Their lineup of gins, liqueurs, whiskies, rums, and vodkas are made from hand-selected local grains with finishing touches that reflect the community they call home.
 In addition to their distillery, they also provide a lounge space for events such as bachelor/bachelorette parties, team building events, birthday and Christmas parties, and more functions besides.

 If delicious fruity wines are more your style, head immediately to Broken Tine Orchard close to Beaverlodge.
 The orchard was originally planted in 2011, and since then, Broken Tine has been farming haskap berries for the uniquely flavourful wines they produce.
-Never tried haskap berry wine before?
-There’s no better place to start.
-Or better still – never tasted a haskap berry before?
-When the season’s right, the orchard features a u-pick experience where you can gorge yourself on the delicious berries
+They also sell many other products made with the haskap berry, including haskap-flavoured ice cream.

-The Joosed Moose is a local winery with a bit of an irreverent spirit.
-Their name is taken from an incident where a moose got into their orchard and “joosed” (stole) a sizable amount of the owner’s prized saskatoon berries.
-The name stuck, and the wines are just as delicious as the saskatoons the moose stole.
-Give their Siggy’s Saskatoon dry oak a try – it won the Judges’ Selection at the 2021 Alberta Beverage Awards.
+The Joosed Moose takes its name from an incident where a moose got into their orchard and “joosed” (stole) a lot of the owner’s prized saskatoon berries.
+The name stuck, and the wines are just as delicious as the berries the moose stole!
+Give their “Siggy’s Saskatoon” dry oak a try – it won the Judges’ Selection at the 2021 Alberta Beverage Awards.

 The Grande Prairie region is home to many great craft drinks, much more than what we listed here.
 If you know of any other Peace Country treasures we missed, or you tried any of these drinks for the first time, don’t forget to share your experiences with us on social media.
 You can find us on Facebook, Instagram, and LinkedIn – hit us up using the hashtag #GPTourism.
 Here’s to buying local!